Return to Page A A A A M L XL

 A 2 hour exam worth 50% will be taken at the end of the course.
 Part of the Design Technology exam (15%) will be based on a context students will be notified about before the exam and part on the work which will have been covered throughout the year (25%).

-This course is made up of 2 coursework tasks worth a total of 60% of the final mark.
-Students will carry out an exam which is made up of two parts and will be completed in two hours for Part 1 and one and a half hours for Part 2, which is worth 40% of the course.
-Students begin working on the Award and upon completion gain the equivalent of a GCSE grade.
-Students are awarded Pass, Merit or Distinction grades.
-Students are encouraged to develop independent working on this course.
+This course is made up of 2 coursework tasks worth a total of 60% of the final mark Unit 1 is a planning and making task worth 40%, Unit 2 is a redesign and modelling project.
+Students will carry out an exam in year 11 which is worth 40% of the course.
+Students begin working on the Award in September year 11 and upon completion gain the equivalent of a GCSE grade.
+Students are awarded grades from level 1 pass to level 2 distinction * and these grades are the equivalent of GCSE.

 Breakdown of Topics